Monday, July 7, 2025

 LE

 in the Board Room of the Mount Clemens Public Library.
-Our topic is ...
-Beyond Research: Elements to Add & End Products presented by Lisa Eschenburg
+Our topic is the ...
+4th Annual MCGG Member Medley.

 Our plan is that our meetings will be hybrid meaning the meeting will be in-person with a virtual Zoom option.
 The Zoom meeting link (or registration link) will now be found on our Southeast Michigan Genealogy Events Calendar and our Facebook page.
 The link will usually be added the night before or morning of the meeting.
 Members will receive a reminder email with the Zoom invite or a reminder that registration is required for a meeting.